starkware-libs/starknet-staking/workspace/apps/staking/contracts/src/flow_test/flow_ideas.md

 - update rewards for 2 different blocks in the same epoch - should be same rewards.
 - Change epoch len in blocks - rewards should be changed.
 - disable_rewards = true, advance block, disable_rewards = false, advance block, disable_rewards = true, test rewards.

+## v3 flag
+- update_rewards_from_attestation, update_rewards (not distribute), set_v3_epoch, update_rewards_from_attestation, update_rewards (not distribute), advance epoch to v3 epoch, update_rewards_from_attestation-panic, update_rewards-distribute, advance epoch, update_rewards_from_attestation-panic, update_rewards-distribute, advance epoch, update_rewards_from_attestation-panic, update_rewards with disable rewards-not distribute.
+- disable rewards with v3 off - no rewards, same block - panic
+- disable rewards with v3 on - no rewards, same block - panic
+- not disable rewards with v3 off - no rewards, same block - panic
+- not disable rewards with v3 on - rewards, same block - panic